 Can music headphones be used at work?

 Can music headphones be used at work?
-Short answer: no, these can’t be worn in high noise areas or used as hearing protection, and this applies equally to over-head styles, in-ear styles and bone conduction.
+Short answer: no, these can’t be worn in high noise areas or used as hearing protection, and this applies equally to over-head styles, in-ear styles and bone conduction, and both passive noise blocking or active noise cancelling.

-If you have no noise risk then there is nothing stopping them being used - this is just where the noise assessment has identified a noise risk.
-Companies may choose to ban it (although personally I don’t see any reason why they should - you can easily check if people can still hear things like fire alarms when using them) but there is no law saying they can’t be used.
+If you have no noise risk in somewhere such as an office then there is nothing stopping them being used.
+Companies do sometimes choose to ban them outright although personally I don’t see any reason why they should, you can easily check if people can still hear things like fire alarms when using them for example, but there is no law saying they can’t be used.

 So, all this pertains to somewhere with a noise risk.

-If music playing headphones do not have this, then it is simply illegal for them to be used in a high noise workplace.
+If music playing headphones do not have this EN 352 certification then it is simply not allowed for them to be used in a high noise workplace.
 Standard music headphones of any type are not certified as hearing protection therefore are not allowed to be used.
+Apple particularly keep using ‘hearing protection’ in their Air Pods marketing but that is just marketing, they are not certified as hearing protection.

 Noise reduction claims made by manufacturers for noise-cancelling headphones